General classification in the Tour de France: More than one rider leading the general classification

-"In the event of a tie in the general ranking, the hundredth of a second recorded by the timekeepers during the individual time trial stages will be included in the total times in order to decide the overall winner and who takes the yellow jersey.
+"In the event of a tie in the general ranking [sic], the hundredth of a second recorded by the timekeepers during the individual time trial stages will be included in the total times in order to decide the overall winner and who takes the yellow jersey.
 If a tie should still result from this, then the places achieved for each stage are added up and, as a last resort, the place obtained in the final stage is counted."

 No riders in yellow

 Multiple riders who became race leader through the misfortune of others have ridden next day without the yellow jersey.